xxxFRIARxxx/SaltyBot/README.md

 * Lastly, if the variations are both the same, this bot looks at the fighters' winstreaks.
 The suggested winner is the fighter with the higher winstreak.

 ## How does betting work in Matchmaking?

+In MM, if your balance is < 10,000, this bot will wager the entire balance.
+It takes money to make money, heh. :slightly_smiling_face:

+If your balance is > 10,000 in MM:

 ### If the probability of winning != 50%:

 This bot bets an amount based off of the difference in win-probability against 50%.
-The amount wagered in this comparison is NEVER LARGER than 1/2 your balance (Even THIS is still very rare:  when the best player ever recorded in DB plays against the worst player ever recorded in DB).
+The amount wagered in this comparison is NEVER LARGER than 1/2 your balance.
+(This is very rare:  when the best player ever recorded in DB plays against the worst player ever recorded in DB).

 * Typical wager amounts in this comparison are around 1/300th of your balance during early stages of database building.

 ### If the probability of winning == 50% (both new players, or both with the same rating pulled from the DB):

 This bot then looks at winstreaks found in the database.
 If they've been found, it bets an amount ALMOST NEVER LARGER than 10% of your balance based off of the difference in winstreaks found in the DB.
-(Even THIS is very rare:  when the winstreak difference is 100 (insanity).
+(This is still very rare:  when the winstreak difference is 100 (insanity).
 If we see a winstreak difference > 100 we'll see wagers > 10% of your balance).

 * Typical wager amounts in this comparison are a little higher than based off of probability, at roughly 1/100th of your balance during ANY time this condition hits.
 (Will probably be reworked later)